 - Residence Halls/Students.
 Using a concept known as "shared-extension voice mail" each roommate has their own voice mail box.
-Students, especially those living off-campus, may access this information at will.
+Students may access this information at will.
 Instructions for student shared-extension mailbox initialization are found here and available at the front desk of CNS.
 For instructions on how to use your voicemail from your cell phone, click here.

 - Campus Offices/Employees.
 Most offices are provided with a single line phone which has a small light to indicate the presence of voice messages.
 Instructions for dialing on and off campus as well as voice mail initialization and utilization are printed in the inside front cover of the yearly university phone book.
-You may also access these instructions as a PDF file.
+You may also access these instructions here.

 Dterm Series E (multi-line) Telephone User Guide

-For those employees with the new NEC Dterm Series E telephone, here is the User Guide.
+For those employees with the NEC Dterm Series E telephone, click here for the User Guide.
 This guide should answer 99% of your questions regarding normal operation of this phone in the Muskingum University environment.

 Campus Directory information is also available through the university web page.
 In accordance with the Family Educational Rights and Privacy Act (FERPA), students have the right to have "directory information" withheld.
 Students who wish to exercise this right, and expect this information to be excluded from the directory should contact the Registrar's Office.